Links to other posts and blog entries

 The standard potency is 0.075%.
 Lower strengths are also available – such as 0.025%.
 I started with that and it was fairly ineffective.
 The cream is just a simple cream base such as might be used for many skin treatments.

-In the UK we have Teva Axsain – but that has long-term availability issues – not back before 2025.
+In the UK we had Teva Axsain – but that has now been discontinued entirely.
+(Teva had said it would be back in 2025 having been unavailable since mid-2022).
 It is a prescription-only product.

 https://www.versandapo.de/abc-waerme-creme-capsicum-075mgg-hansaplast-med-50g-pzn-02295815